 How to buy gold

 How to invest in gold?
 There are several ways to do so, from buying the actual thing in physical form, to buying a piece of paper that represents gold, or buying into a fund that tracks a stock index of companies that are active in gold mining.
-Each comes with their own benefits and risks; let's review them one by one to see which option may be the best for you.
+Each comes with their own benefits and risks, so it makes sense to weigh your options and risk appetite before committing any funds.

 ETFs and mutual funds